soo-h/DASweepDetect/README.md

 **Note:** The labels are represented by consecutive integers starting from 0.
 If there are n classes of data (assuming n > 1), the labels should range from 0 to n-1.

-## Model training
+## Step5.Model training

-Use `train` complete.
-This function use for model training.
+Use the `train` function to train model for detecting and classifying selective sweeps in a specific population.

 **Parameter description：**